-The 16 Avenue and 29 Street intersection in northwest Calgary will be undergoing construction beginning in fall 2016.
-The construction of a roundabout at Uxbridge Drive and Ulster Road NW will improve traffic flow at one of the city’s busiest intersections.
-Increased road capacity along 16 Avenue and 29 Street will allow surrounding businesses, residents and commuters through the area to better access key destinations such as Foothills Hospital, Foothills Professional Centre, the Stadium Shopping Centre and other amenities.
+The 16 Avenue and 29 Street intersection project will improve traffic flow at one of the city’s busiest intersections.
+The City will be widening 16 Avenue to six lanes where it connects with 29 Street N.W. to the south, and Uxbridge Drive to the north, and building a roundabout at Uxbridge Drive and Ulster Road N.W.
+The increased road capacity along 16 Avenue and 29 Street will allow surrounding businesses, residents and commuters through the area to better access key destinations such as Foothills Hospital, Foothills Professional Centre, the Stadium Shopping Centre and other amenities.

 Scope of Work